quency711/fetchReward_Exercise/README.md

 ## Answers
 1. Do you count punctuation or only words?
-> No, the punctuations are excluded.
+> The punctuations are excluded.
 2. Which words should matter in the similarity comparison?
-> All the words exclude stopwords are important.
+> All the words excluding stopwords are important.
 3. Do you care about the ordering of words?
 > Yes, the ordering is important in this model.
 4. What metric do you use to assign a numerical value to the similarity?
-> The function calculated the cosine distance between two texts.
+> The function calculated the cosine similarity between two texts.
 5. What type of data structures should be used?
 (Hint: Dictionaries and lists are particularly helpful data structures that can be leveraged to calculate the similarity of two pieces of text.)
 > Dictionaries are primarily used.
-I used dictionary to get verctor values of the text after converting it to n-gram bag.
+I used dictionary to get verctor values of the text after getting 2-grams of texts.

 ## How to run it
 ### Run the application through Docker